F31.30 – Bipolar disorder, current episode depressed, mild or moderate severity, unspecified

 • Bipolar disorder is a mental condition marked by alternating periods of elation and depression.

-• It's crucial for healthcare providers to carefully assess the severity as it can impact the treatment plan and prognosis.
+• Healthcare providers must carefully assess the severity, as it can impact the treatment plan and prognosis.

 Yes, F31.30 is a billable code.
 In medical coding and billing, this code is used to specify a diagnosis for reimbursement of services related to this type of bipolar disorder.

-• Bipolar disorder typically involves recurrent episodes of mania and depression, but a patient can be in a depressed, manic, or normal mood state at any given time.
+• Bipolar disorder (formerly manic-depressive illness or manic depression) typically involves recurrent episodes of mania and depression.
+Still, a patient can be in a depressed, manic, or normal mood state at any given time.

 • Depression episodes in bipolar disorder can include symptoms like persistent sadness, loss of interest in once-enjoyed activities, changes in sleep and appetite, difficulty concentrating, and feelings of worthlessness.